AxlLind/Strive/README.md

 ### Project plan
 Our workflow consists of first creating a milestone in github for larger features, for example a basic UI.
 In a milestone we then create issues with smaller features contained in the overall milestone, in this example it might be a mute button for the pause screen.

 As we notice bugs and missing features we also create issues for those that we fix when we can.
+For now what we have in mind in terms of features to implement are:

+- Different types of platforms, for example moving platforms and trampolines
+- Improve UI and graphics with nicer looking sprites
+- Add features to UI such as being able to mute audio
+- A global highscore list, implemented using a firebase database